Famous Light Brigade, The

 The cavalry division was commanded by Lord Lucan, who had purchased his commission.
 The commander of the Light Brigade, Lord Cardigan, was also an officer by purchase; James, p.
 337, says that prior to the Crimea his "only previous experience of hostile fire had been when he had fought a duel fourteen years before."
 (Commission by purchase would not be abolished until 1871; Chandler/Beckett, p.
 188).

 Cardigan, in fact, had once been dismissed from regimental command for incompetence (Woodham-Smith, pp. 43-44, with the pages before that abundantly documenting why he had to go).
-Indeed, Cardigan in this period had shown obvious signs of psychosis; Woodham-Smith, p.
-7, says he had suffered a fall early in his life which left him subject to almost uncontrollable fits of rage.
+Indeed, Cardigan in this period had shown obvious signs of mental illness; Woodham-Smith, pp. 7-8, says that in early life he had had no notion of fear, and had suffered a fall which left him subject to almost uncontrollable fits of rage (a not uncommon side effect of certain types of traumatic brain injury).
 But he managed, by assiduous nagging, to secure a new appointment (Woodham-Smith, p.
 47).
 This caused such outrage that Parliament investigated -- but Parliament finally gave in when the military in effect drew a line in the sand and said, "Don't Interfere" (Woodham-Smith, p.
 49).

 Nor was Cardigan in position to learn on the job (even assuming he was capable of it); in the period after the Crimean landing, the horses were too broken down for him to do any scouting (Woodham-Smith, pp. 170-171).
 To top it all off, by the time of Balaclava, he was sleeping in his yacht in Balaclava harbor rather than among his men (Woodham-Smith, p.
 201).
 Basically, he showed up in mid-morning, gave nonsense orders, ran down his men and horses, and left for the night to enjoy himself.